PC-Ngumoha/alx-higher_level_programming/0x00-python-hello_world/README.md

 ### 6-concat.py
 This is a python script which prints to the screen a message formed by concatenating  two strings together.

+### 7-edges.py
+prints one after the other the first three characters of a string, the last two characters of that string, and the every other character in the string except the first and last characters